-- 5. This application significantly differs from the early application S/1818/15/OL as it provides mitigation to address the concerns raised within this application.
-Discussions have been ongoing between the applicant and the Local Highway Authority in order to address the earlier reasons for refusal associated with highway safety and a package of mitigation works have been proposed and agreed between the parties, which involve works to the roundabout and will be subject to condition or a legal agreement.
+- i) Location outside village framework and the objectives of policies DP/1(a) and DP/7. - ii) Scale of development and the objectives of policy ST/5 - 6.
+The development would have an impact upon impact upon highway safety, the landscape setting of the village and infrastructure in the village.
+However, these impacts are considered to be limited and can be successfully mitigated through conditions and a legal agreement subject of any planning consent. - 7.
+This application differs from application S/1411/16/OL as it includes the wording associated with ecological enhancements within the legal agreement and the application has served Notice under Certificate B, Section 66 of the Town and Country Planning (Development Management Procedure) (England) Order 2015 Certificate under Article 14 on additional land owners previously not identified.
+This was due to the fact that owners had changed during the processing of the earlier application. - 8.
+This application significantly differs from the early application S/1818/15/OL as it provides mitigation to address the concerns raised within this application.
+Discussions have been ongoing between the applicant and the Local Highway Authority in order to address the earlier reasons for refusal associated with highway safety and a package of mitigation works have been proposed and agreed between the parties, which involve works to the roundabout and will be subject to condition.
 In addition considerable amount of work has been carried out to reduce the landscape harm, identified by the previous application.
 The applicant has sought to improve significantly the landscaping within the site by increasing the landscaping at the edges and re-arranging the proposed development to minimise the impact further on the wider landscape area.
 It has been concluded that the development would have some visual impact upon the landscape setting at the edge of the village.
-However, it is considered that the landscape impact is limited and can be successfully mitigated as part of the outline application by improved landscaping at the edges of the site an that this would be conditioned. - 6.
-These limited adverse impacts must be weighed against the benefits of the positive contribution of up to 200 dwellings and 70 apartments with care towards the housing land supply in the District, based on the objectively assessed 19,500 dwellings target set out in the SHMA and the method of calculation and buffer identified by the Inspector, the provision of 40% affordable homes, developer contributions towards sport space, children's play space, community facilities in the village and improvements to traffic schemes in the village, employment during construction to benefit the local economy and greater use of local services and facilities to contribute to the local economy. - 7.
-When weighing the benefits against the harm against the policies in the NPPF taken as a whole(which aim to boost significantly the supply of housing), the proposal is considered to meet the definition of sustainable development.
+However, it is considered that the landscape impact is limited and can be successfully mitigated as part of the outline application by improved landscaping at the edges of the site and that this would be conditioned. - 9.
+These limited adverse impacts must be weighed against the benefits of the positive contribution of up to 200 dwellings and 70 apartments with care towards the housing land supply in the District, based on the objectively assessed 19,500 dwellings target set out in the SHMA and the method of calculation and buffer identified by the Inspector, the provision of 40% affordable homes, developer contributions towards sport space, children's play space, community facilities in the village and improvements to traffic schemes in the village, employment during construction to benefit the local economy and greater use of local services and facilities to contribute to the local economy. - 10.
+When weighing the benefits against the harm against the policies in the NPPF taken as a whole (which aim to boost significantly the supply of housing), the proposal is considered to meet the definition of sustainable development.
 In accordance with the guidance within paragraph 14 of the NPPF, planning permission should therefore be granted.